 Take the time to organize all those electrical wires in your home office with these simple tips.

-If you have a home office, controlling all the cords needed for your equipment can seem like a huge challenge.
+If you have a home office, controlling all the equipment cords might seem like a huge challenge.
 But with planning and smart strategies, you can create a space that’s both safer and more attractive.

-- Safety first.
-Because you're dealing with cords and electrical devices, consider safety before other considerations.
+Because you're dealing with cords and electrical devices, consider safety before anything else.
 Never use staples or nails to secure or store cords on a wall.
 Also, follow the instructions that come with your surge protector, so you know how many cords can be safely plugged into a single outlet.
-"When you're utilizing a surge protector, make sure there is no paper around and no cords are frayed," adds Gersh.
+"When you're using a surge protector, make sure there is no paper around and no cords are frayed," adds Gersh.
 "You also need to keep that area clean, since dust can build up.
 It's not just a safety issue, it's a health issue too.
 You want to be able to vacuum to remove the dust, and you can't do that if the area is cluttered with a bunch of loose cords."

 And don't forget to toss cords when you get rid of old office equipment and accessories.
 Instead of dumping them into your household garbage, check for a local recycling center that takes electronic devices.